Water supply and sanitation in Turkey

+Turkey has between 2,500 and 1,350 cubic metres of water available per person per year, but this varies a lot by region, with some areas short such as water supply and sanitation in Istanbul, partly due to urbanisation and climate change in Turkey.
+Over three-quarters of the freshwater used is by agriculture, and charging for it has been suggested.

 Remaining challenges include the need to further increase wastewater treatment, to reduce the high level of non-revenue water hovering around 50% and to expand access to adequate sanitation in rural areas.

-The investment required to comply with EU standards in the sector, especially in wastewater treatment, is estimated to be in the order of Euro 2 billion per year, more than double the current level of investment.
+There is a water management plan to 2028.
 Institutionally the sector is fragmented.
 Policy, regulatory and planning functions are dispersed between five Ministries, the State Hydraulic Works (DSI) and the State Planning Organization under the Prime Minister's Office.
 Service provision is the responsibility of about 2,400 municipalities and 16 utilities in the largest cities.
 External cooperation has played and continues to play a major role for water and sanitation in Turkey.
 Germany, France, the European Union and the World Bank are the major external partners.

 Access

 In 2015, in Turkey, access to water was universal.
 Regarding sanitation, 95% of the population have access to "improved" sanitation, 98% of the urban population and 86% of the rural population.
 Subsequently, there are still, approximately, 4 million people without access to "improved" sanitation.

 Access to water supply and sanitation in Turkey is high.
 Based on household surveys and census results, the Joint Monitoring Programme for Water Supply and Sanitation estimates that 100% of the Turkish urban population had access to an improved water source in 2007.
 In rural areas, where less than a third of the population lives, 96% had access.
 In urban areas 97% had access to improved sanitation facilities, compared to 75% in rural areas.
 In urban areas, 95% were connected to sewers, the remaining 5% being served by septic tanks.